Wait a second!

 More handpicked essays just for you.

-alcohol binging in college campuses
+Alcohol binging on college campuses

-effect of alcohol on college students
+The effect of alcohol on college students

-arguments for and against legal drinking age
+Arguments for and against legal drinking age

 Don’t take our word for it - see why 10 million students trust us with their essay needs.

-Recommended: alcohol binging in college campuses
+Recommended: Alcohol binging on college campuses

 Did you know that in the year 1980 the legal drinking age was only 18?
 In 1987 there was a law passed that said in order to drink legally and to buy alcohol a person had to be 21.
 At the age of 18 people are allowed to buy tobacco, vote, get married without parental consent, and even join the armed forces, so why can’t some one who is 18 by alcohol.
 This is a question I have; I believe that the legal drinking age should be 18.
 Dr. Ruth Engs, a professor of Applied Heath Sciences at Indiana University, agrees with me also.
 She states, “the legal drinking age should be lowered to about 18 or 19 and young adults should be allowed to drink in controlled environments.”
 (Engs) These controlled places include restaurants, taverns, pubs, and official school and university functions.